mave5/recnac/notes.md

 * Luna 2016: file annotations.csv contains nodule coordiates and diameter
 * some patients have multiple nodules listed in annotations.csv
 * find the largest nodule in the patient scan
+* data are .raw file and using simpleitk gives pixels hu values.
 * coordinate system defined in .mhd file
 * convert voxel location to real world coordiante system
 * three slices at the nodule center are picked for each patient